Dunn County COVID-19 update

-As of Wednesday, Dunn County is sitting at 2,651 cases of COVID-19 to-date.
+As of Wednesday, Dunn County is sitting at 2,863 cases of COVID-19 to-date.
+The county Health Department reports 51 new cases and one new death.

-Of the active cases, 13 are currently hospitalized in Dunn County due to complications with COVID-19.
-Twelve individuals have passed away due to the coronavirus in the county in 2020.
+Of the active cases, 18 are currently hospitalized in Dunn County due to complications with COVID-19.
+Thirteen individuals have passed away due to the coronavirus in the county in 2020.

 Concerned about COVID-19?